-From the start of his conducting career, Poppen has established a reputation for his innovative programming and commitment to contemporary music.
+From the start of his conducting career, Poppen has established an international reputation for his innovative programming and commitment to contemporary music.
 From 1995 to 2006, he was Artistic Director of Munich Chamber Orchestra, establishing the ensemble’s new profile in a short period of time.
 His distinctive programmes, often contrasting classical and contemporary styles with numerous commissioned works, were highly successful.
-In 2006, Poppen was appointed Music Director of Radio Symphony Orchestra Saarbrücken and was in charge of overseeing and artistically guiding the merger of his orchestra with Radio Orchestra Kaiserslautern.
-From 2007 until 2011, he was Music Director of the newly formed Deutsche Radio Philharmonie.
+In 2006, Poppen was appointed Music Director of Radio Symphony Orchestra Saarbrücken and from 2007 until 2011, he was Music Director of the newly formed Deutsche Radio Philharmonie.

-As a prize-winning violinist, Poppen co-founded the Cherubini Quartett in 1978.
-He was appointed professor of violin and chamber music at Hochschule für Musik Detmold, and later at Hanns Eisler Hochschule für Musik in Berlin, where he was President from 1996 through 2000.
-From 2001 through 2005, he was Artistic Director of the renowned ARD International Music Competition.
-Since 2003, he is professor of violin and chamber music at Hochschule für Musik und Theater in Munich.
+As a prize-winning violinist, Poppen co-founded the Cherubini Quartet in 1978.
+He was appointed Professor of Violin and Chamber Music at Hochschule für Musik Detmold, and later at Hanns Eisler Hochschule für Musik in Berlin, where he was President from 1996 through 2000.
+From 2001 to 2005, he was Artistic Director of the renowned ARD International Music Competition.
+Since 2003, he has been Professor of Violin and Chamber Music at Hochschule für Musik und Theater in Munich.
 In 2019, he founded the International Academy for Music, Arts and Science in Marvão, Portugal.